kswope/restjester/README.md

 ```
 it "can install and GET resource" do

-  # install resource on restjester
+  # install resource on restjester (GET is the default)
   RestClient.post 'localhost:5351', { path:'/users/1', data: {'username' => 'kswope'}.to_json }

   # GET resource